wanghmin/wanghmin2.github.io/content/publication/wang-2007-sgs/index.md

   effects including: shallow waves, water drops, rivulets, capillary events and fluid/floating rigid body coupling.
 Because the system is fast, we can also achieve real-time water drop control and shape design.'
+summary: We propose a new framework for solving General Shallow Wave Equations (GSWE) in order to efficiently simulate water flows on solid surfaces under shallow wave assumptions.
 links:
 - name: YouTube
   url: https://www.youtube.com/watch?v=VUdtEHA5IOM